Our Shipping Packaging:

 Aluminium packaging may be an option in the future, and is something that Tri Nature are looking into as an alternative.
 Aluminium is extremely versatile, and easily recyclable, however I don’t think there are any manufacturing premises in Australia that make bottles etc, and importing products, would create an ethics/environment impact issue.

 So yes, Tri Nature products are packaged in plastic, but that doesn’t make it bad or an unsustainable choice.

 Currently 38% of Ecostainable's energy use is from solar power, by the end of 2020 we will be 100% renewable.

 Greenhouse Gas Emissions:

 Greenhouse gasses (GHG) are contributing heavily to the increase of Global Warming.
-Ecostainable is aiming to be carbon neutral by 2022.
-We are currently researching options to introduce a carbon offset program to reduce our GHG Emissions by 100%.
+Ecostainable is aiming to be carbon neutral by 2022, by embracing solar energy, waste reduction and our Carbon Offset Program.

 Ecostainable is proud to state that over 90% of our business waste is diverted from landfill.
 It is either recycled, composted or re-used in our packaging.
 We would love to be zero waste, and will continue to set high targets each year, working toward the ultimate goal!

 End of Life waste:

 On top of eliminating business related waste, we are constantly considering the waste at the end of life of each product you buy.

 We are aware that recycling isn't always the answer, but we are also aware of the challenges to live waste free.